Segandrea/dotfiles/sgnvim/to_do.md

 ## Look at

 * `abecodes/tabout.nvim`: use tab to exit from parenthesis and quotes
-* `folke/trouble.nvim`: prettify diagnostics, and other things
-* `lspsaga.nvim`: it could be cool
 * `sindrets/diffview.nvim`: useful for git but do i really need it?
-* `stevearc/aerial.nvim`: useful for code navigation but do i really need it?
-* `ray-x/navigator.nvim`: should be useful to read code
-* `jose-elias-alvarez/null-ls.nvim`: better diagnostics/code actions maybe?
-* `andrewferrier/textobj-diagnostic.nvim`: make textobj form code with errors
-* `jbyuki/venn.nvim`: draw ascii diagrams but do i really need it?
 * `simrat39/rust-tools.nvim`: Tools for rust dev with lsp
 * `ray-x/web-tools.nvim`: local dev server with live reload (?)
 * `Chaitanyabsprip/present.nvim`: make a presentation with neovim